We’re your other half. We’re a financial manager and an accounts team in one.

 And what is the next level?
-It can be range from a tweak to improve their operational efficiency to getting ready to make a $50 million exit.
+It can range from a tweak to improve their operational efficiency to getting ready to make a $50 million exit.

 What do you want to be known for?

-And to be known for being part of people’s success story.
+To be known for being part of people’s success story.

 What do you love about working at In Good Company?

 I love the fact that no two days are ever the same.
 There is a huge variety of work and no shortage of challenges.
 We’re constantly learning and using that knowledge to improve how we service our clients and enhance our offer.